home-assistant/home-assistant.io/source/_integrations/icloud.markdown

   required: false
   type: string
 max_interval:
-  description: Maximum interval in minutes between subsequent location upates.
+  description: Maximum interval in minutes between subsequent location updates.
 This tracker uses dynamic intervals for requesting location updates.
-When iphone is stationary, interval will eventually be set to `max_interval` to save battery.
-When iphone starts moving again interval will be dynamically updated to 1 min.
+When the iPhone is stationary, the interval will eventually be set to `max_interval` to save battery.
+When the iPhone starts moving again, the interval will be dynamically updated to 1 min.
 Note that updating interval to 1 min might be delayed by maximum `max_interval` minutes.
 Minimum value is 1 min.
   required: false
   default: 30
   type: integer
 gps_accuracy_threshold:
   description: iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
 This setting defines the accuracy threshold in meters for a location update.
 Less accurate updates will be discarded by this tracker.
-This allows more precise location monitoring and fewer false positive zone changes.
+This allows for more precise location monitoring and fewer false-positive zone changes.
   required: false
   default: 500
   type: integer